vasileandrei/CUExtension/README.md

 # CUExtension

-Android Version of The Preparator
+Android Version of The Preparator \n
-Allowing lecturers to create better revision documents Allowing students to better for exams more efficiently
+Allowing lecturers to create better revision documents \n Allowing students to better for exams more efficiently